We just had a thunderstorm pass through our neighborhood a few minutes ago, with heavy rain, strong winds, and lightning.

 So knowing all of this just makes me more jealous of TV meteorolists; not only are they good-looking, but they’re really smart as well.
 I know one of our local TV meteorologists graduated Phi Beta Kappa, earned her seal of approval from the American Meteorological Society, and has been chosen as best local weatherperson by a variety of publications.
 And if that wasn’t enough, she’s also broken three hours for a marathon and finished in the top 10 for her age group in the Ironman World Championship triathlon in Hawaii.

 However, despite all of my meteorological shortcomings, there is still an opportunity to play weatherman.
 One of the local TV stations has a program called the Eyewitness Weather Watcher Network that enables ordinary people to share their weather observations with the station.
 I was all set to complete the application, but then one of the questions asked me what type of weather equipment I had, and unfortunately I didn’t have any of the items they listed.
-Maybe it’s time to put an a
+Maybe it’s time to put an anemometer or a barometer on my Christmas wish list.

 But even if I had some of that fancy equipment, I know I would still get most of my pleasure from just watching a storm pass us by.
 Ideally, I would be doing that from a front porch, but since we don’t have one, I usually end up just staring out the front door.